FOOD AND NUTRITION SECURITY AND EQUITY

 Additional resources can be found on the NFACT website:

-Food and Health Outcomes in Rural New England during the COVID-19 Pandemic
+Food and Health Outcomes in Rural New England during and since the COVID-19 Pandemic

 Two of the early NFACT teams included Vermont and Maine, who have continued to collaborate on additional research in Northern New England during and beyond the COVID-19 pandemic.
 Funded through the Northern New England Clinical and Translational Research Center, The Gund Institute for Environment and a 2022 USDA rural development grant, the team from UVM and University of Maine are documenting the longer-term impacts of the COVID-19 pandemic on food security, nutrition, and health outcomes.
 A particularly important aspect of this project also explores the role of Home Food Production (HFP) including gardening, fishing, foraging, hunting, and raising animals for food.
 HFP is prevalent in New England, and the previous and ongoing research of the team has demonstrated its importance for food insecure households, nutrition and diet, and mental health outcomes.